Our journey to product development

 Since the Workshop, we have been taking the action to fulfil the plan that results in a cost effective and user-friendly technological solution to enable rapid creation and delivery of personalised playlists for people living with dementia.

 Our next Step will be to test our first version of the product (currently in development) with the actual beneficiaries of this project – the people living with dementia and their relatives or carers.
-Help us fund the development of this app by donating to our campaign:

 Phase 2 – Developing an App